-While traveling with Curt and our canine kid Miss Ellie to visit Mom in a nursing home in Virginia these last three years, we stumbled upon a historic place along the James River and have taken respite amongst nature.
-Along the drive into Henricus Historical Park in Chester VA is an electric plant powered by coal owned by Dominion, one of the largest electric power and natural gas companies in the country serving 14 states.
+While traveling with Curt and our canine kid Miss Ellie to visit Mom in a nursing home in Virginia the last three years, we stumbled upon a historic place along the James River and have taken respite amongst nature.
+Along the drive into Henricus Historical Park in Chester, VA, is an electric plant using coal owned by Dominion Energy, one of the country’s largest electric power and natural gas companies, serving 14 states.

 She then shared that they host puppet shows for children using the wildlife puppets as part of the education program.
-I told the tale of the turkey puppet I saw there on Thanksgiving Day (a month before Bill passed it occurs to me now).
-The store was closed Turkey Day but we returned the day after to buy my feathered friend in the window.
+I told the tale of the turkey puppet I saw there on Thanksgiving Day (a month before Bill passed, it occurs to me now).
+The store was closed on Turkey Day.
+But we returned the day after to buy my feathered friend in the window.

 Garden Dilemmas?
 Askmarystone@gmail.com